 In the past I’ve written about my own journey to becoming a food influencer in Denver, but recent conversations with friends and family have made me realize that there’s still a lot more to be said on the topic.

 People not familiar with the influencer world are perpetually amazed that its possible to get invited to events and eat for “free.”
-Although Denver does not have the same pace of new restaurants opening up as places like my hometown of NYC or LA, there is enough activity in area to keep one fairly busy most weeks of the year if you said yes to everything.
+Although Denver does not have the same pace of new restaurants opening up as places like my hometown of NYC, there is enough activity in area to keep one fairly busy most weeks of the year if you said yes to everything.

 I’ve been thinking a lot about the ethics of being a food influencer and how I can maintain a high level of trust and transparency to meet my own personal standards and be honest with my readers and Insta followers.
 I understand that people who don’t know me personally might wonder how truthful I’m being with my coverage and if getting invited by a restaurant or being supplied with gifted products has an affect on what I say.